List of Letterkenny characters: Wayne

 Wayne's love life is a major arc in the series, as season 1 sees him getting over his breakup with his high school sweetie Angie, who convinced him to give up fighting.
 He has an on-off casual relationship with Tanis beginning in season 2, eventually entering into a long-term relationship with Gail's cousin Rosie after arranging for their dogs to mate.
 At the Great Day for Thunder Bay party celebrating a visit by the Bay brothers, Wayne resists an invitation from Tanis for a tryst in the barn, and instead drives over to Rosie's.
 She informs him, however, that she plans to move to Vancouver to work in pit bull rescue, and the couple part ways amicably.
 Although Wayne and Tanis try having a romantic relationship, they realize they are not compatible.
 Season 5 ends with Wayne being introduced to a Québécois woman named Marie-Fred who is similarly unlucky in love.
 Wayne intends to propose marriage to Marie-Fred at the end of season 6.
 The actual proposal never occurs on screen.
 Later, at the end of season 7, Wayne catches Marie-Fred cheating on him with a Québécois man, ending the relationship for good.
-Season 8 sees Wayne and Rosie rekindle their relationship and they steadily date throughout Seasons 9 and 10.
+Season 8 sees Wayne and Rosie rekindle their relationship and they steadily date from Season 9 to Series 12, until the second to last episode "Stuck" in which Wayne and Rosie are talking about moving away from Letterkenny.
+This conversation is present for the entirety of the episode as all the other characters talk about aging and feeling stuck in their life at Letterkenny.
+During the call, the phone connection begins to break up as Rosie is traveling during the final "grass is greener" conversation.
+Rosie is saying to Wayne that she is "breaking up cowboy" as the connection is getting worse, however it appears to Wayne as "we are breaking up" in the terms of the relationship because they both see a future in different locations.